phurtive/fb2k_icons/README.md

 # fb2k_icons
-Toolbar icon pack for foobar2000
+Toolbar icon pack for foobar2000 (default UI)

 This is a basic icon pack for foobar2000 (default UI) made with GIMP 2.8.22.
 Thought I'd share it in case any one else needed toolbar icons (since there are only a few included with foobar by deafault).
 This pack doesn't cover every single icon, but will cover a lot of the important ones.
+There are 18 icons.

 The following icons are covered: